 - The significant cost.
-With ongoing correspondence, preparation of court documents, attendances on legal representatives for ongoing advice and at court, the associated out of pocket costs can be substantial.
+With ongoing correspondence, preparation of court documents, attendances on legal representatives for ongoing advice and at court, the associated out-of-pocket costs can be substantial.

 - The emotional effect of litigation on a party to the proceedings can be damaging.
 Ongoing conflict, the potential pressure of coming face to face with your ex-spouse and appearing at court can be stressful and will take an emotional toll.
-Further, to progress your case at court, it is likely that negative statements and allegations are made against the other person.
+Further, to progress your case at court, it is likely that negative statements and allegations will be made against the other person.
 It is for this reason that litigation can be destructive for any chance of having an effective relationship with the other person post separation, which is important in parenting matters.

-Notwithstanding the above potential pitfalls, litigation may not be avoidable.
+Notwithstanding the above pitfalls, litigation may not be avoidable.
 Litigation may be essential to receive an outcome that is either in the best interests of the children or for a financial matter, orders that provide a just and equitable result.